-Atlanta, Do You Have A Unique Vending Machine Story?
+Do You Have A Unique Vending Machine Story?

 Cabbage, lobster, clothing, gold bars, and champagne are a few of the random items that can be purchased in a vending machine somewhere in the world.
 In the 150+ years since the first fully automatic vending machine was invented, there have been a wide range of products, some practical and others pretty crazy, sold in different iterations of the machine known as a vending machine.
+Do you have a unique story about a vending machine?

-Let’s take a look at a few super-fun products that are found around the United States today.
+Now, let’s take a look at a few super-fun products that are found around the United States today.

 Dalton High School in Dalton, GA has come up with a new and innovative way to raise funds for it’s art department’s supplies and materials.
 Students in the art program design letters, pocket-sized cards, and other artwork that is sold in a vending machine.
 Placing it in a prominent place, next to beverage and snack vending machines, has helped increase awareness and curiosity.
 Eventually, the school hopes to place a second machine out in the community.